“Why is the fag following you? Oh my God, don’t tell me he has a crush on you! That’s hilarious!”

 “It’s… I…” I stuttered.
 “I…”

 “What?”
-Deon spoke angrily behind his gritted teeth.
+Deon spoke angrily through his gritted teeth.

 Deon stopped his car at the side of the road and turned to face me.
 He lifted his hand up, and I was sure he was going to hit me.
 I flinched hard and tried to cover my head.
 Apparently, the day hadn’t been good for my nerves, after all.
 I broke down.
 I just couldn’t take it anymore.
-I hid my face behind my hands when I started sobbing uncontrollably.
-I couldn’t even escape; my whole body was frozen still.
+I hid my face behind my hands and burst out sobbing uncontrollably.
+I couldn’t even escape… My whole body was frozen in fear…

 “Why…?”
 I cried.
 “What do you want from me?”

-“I told you already,” Deon muttered.
-“Fuck, they messed you up pretty badly.”
+“I told you already,” he muttered.
+“Fuck, they messed you up pretty bad, huh…”

 I laughed at his remark.
 I was still crying, but I couldn’t stop laughing either.
 I lowered my hands, feeling ashamed, and I just kept crying and laughing.

-“Okay… Why don’t you just give me your address so I can put it in my navigator?”
+“Okay… Why don’t you just give me your address so I can put it on my navigator?”
 Deon spoke calmly, and I figured he was wary of me because of my emotional breakdown.

 I nodded and gave him my home address.
 I didn’t want to go home, but I had no other place to be, so I just sat there in silence, trying to put myself back together while he drove.